monojit18/AKS-Arc/README-DataController.md

 > - This command also configures the .kubeconfig on local machine
 > - All subsequent commands for Azure Arc will take effect on this K8s cluster only

-So we have now created a basic AKS cluster which will be hosting our Applications (*Azure Function* and *Logic App*) and SQL MI Database instance and help us to build an end-to-end use case
+So we have now created a basic AKS cluster which will be hosting our Applications (*Azure Function* and *Logic App*) and SQL MI Database instance and help us to build an end-to-end use case.

 ### On-board AKS cluster on Azure Arc